Lewiscowles1986/klondike-keyboard/README.md

 This is not provided to "dunk on" AI, but it does represent areas I feel I would focus on for further development.

 - [X] 3-card play is totally untested and I believe relies on the mouse
 - [X] You can only move an entire column from tableau
 - [X] Random uses JavaScript Math.random which does not take a seed
 - [ ] Heavily coupled to ReactJS, Next, browser...
 IDK this feels like it should be playable in a console
   - [ ] the game should not "need" a UI (helps testing)
   - [ ] the game should be able to put on a face-lift
 - [ ] Non-semantic HTML elements used
 - [X] No test suite
 - [ ] No scoring or time display
 - [ ] No saved game or ability to come back and resume play
+  - [X] seed is now resumable
+  - [ ] command-queue would help add undo / redo, but also replay
+  - [ ] serialisation of command-queue + random seed could enable save
+  - [ ] de-serialisation and projection to state, could enable load
 - [ ] I dont know that all generated games are complete-able
 - [ ] I'm as-yet unsure about how to entice players to play more (borders on gambling) :laugh:
 - [ ] I would like to de-couple controllers, and perhaps given a seed to predictably shuffle cards, like a command-pattern way to push actions to a stack, so the game can play-through
 - [ ] There is no way to tell a player they've lost
 - [ ] I'm pretty sure there is something messing with focus in this
 - [ ] I'd like to play with Aural announcement to experiment with non-visual interface
 - [X] After completing the game, I was unable to use the N key, and had to hit the button for "New Game"
       - I did not tab to it.
 I used a cursor.

 ## Provenance